Leeuwarden: Politics

 In the Netherlands, a municipality is governed by the college of mayor and aldermen and the municipal council.
-Sybrand van Haersma Buma of the CDA has been mayor of Leeuwarden since 26 August 2019.
+Foort van Oosten of the VVD has been interim mayor of Leeuwarden since 1 July 2026.
 Since the 2014 municipal elections, the Labour Party (3 aldermen), Christian Democratic Appeal (2 aldermen), PAL GroenLinks (1 alderman) form a coalition.
 The municipal council of Leeuwarden has 39 seats.

 As provincial capital, Leeuwarden is also the seat of the King's Commissioner Arno Brok and the Provincial Council of Friesland.